Things to do in Glasgow - Attractions, Free Museums & Fun Activities

 Written by Gareth Thomas Monday, 17 December 2018 11:44

 Glasgow is the largest of Scotland’s cities and only a short hop from Edinburgh by road or rail.
 Famous for culture after winning the European City of Culture award in 1990 and nominated City of Architecture and Design in 1999, Glasgow has a very friendly, diverse and individual style steeped in famous Scottish traditions.
-Like every top city, it’s adorned with attractions in the form of museums, galleries, an array of architecture, great shops, lively nightlife and a fabulous selection of restaurants and bars.
+Like every top city, it’s adorned with lots of things to do, including various attractions in the form of museums, galleries, an array of architecture, great shops, lively nightlife and a fabulous selection of restaurants and bars.
 Here are some of the top attractions that are a must-see.

 Kelvingrove Art Gallery